 What makes a great poster?

-- Imaginative design
+- An imaginative design

-- Correct spelling
+- Correct grammar and spelling

 - Easy to read from a distance